walter7878/data-curriculum/libs.md

 # Data Preparation, wrangling and exploration
 * [Missingno](https://github.com/ResidentMario/missingno). missingno provides a small toolset of flexible and easy-to-use missing data visualizations and utilities that allows you to get a quick visual summary of the completeness (or lack thereof) of your dataset.
+* [Openrefine](https://openrefine.org/).
+OpenRefine (previously Google Refine) is a powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data.

 ## General ML and ML tools